cg-zhou/holiday-calendar/CONTRIBUTING.md

-# Contributing to Saturn
+# Contributing to holiday-calendar

-Thank you for your interest in contributing to Saturn!
+Thank you for your interest in contributing to holiday-calendar!
 This document provides guidelines and instructions for contributing.

 ## How to Contribute